Templarian/MaterialDesign-Site/src/content/contribute.md

 # Contribute

-Material Design Icons only because of the team of designers and issue maintainers.
+Material Design Icons is only around because of the team of contributors.

 ## Ways to Help